Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/totp/general.rst

 We need to copy the secret code.

 This is what the Nitrokey is actually protecting.
 You may create a backup of it now (in case the Nitrokey get lost or breaks) by writing it down on a sheet of paper and storing it securely.
-But be aware that anybody who is in possession of this secret code, can create one-time passwords for your account! *Please note that you won’t be able to backup this code, once it is stored in the Nitrokey!*
+But be aware that anybody who is in possession of this secret code, can create one-time passwords for your account! *Please note that you won't be able to backup this code, once it is stored in the Nitrokey!*

 .. figure:: images/otp/3.png
    :alt: img3